-Why do we teach a connected curriculum?
+Why a connected curriculum?

 There is a coherent progression of skills and knowledge across a breadth of study across each year group and subject.